 The southernmost city in Montenegro is home to one of the longest beaches in Europe.
 The area is also gifted with plenty of natural beauty.
 As well as having some of the beaches in Montenegro, Ulcinj also has an impressive nature park that is an important stopover for birds on their annual migration to Africa.
 Additionally, Ulcinj has a long history of olive oil production and its oldest olive tree is over 1000 years old.

-Ulcinj Old Town is a fascinating place to visit.
+Furthermore, Ulcinj Old Town is a fascinating place to visit.
 This UNESCO world heritage site has a history that spans back over 2,500 years.
 The architecture of the city has a unique blend of western and eastern influences, being part of both the Venetian and the Ottoman Empires.
-Ulcinj has a dark past as part of the slave trade, and Slave Square was where slaves were bought and sold.
-It is said that the Spanish writer Miguel de Servanteswas one of the slaves here – imprisoned by pirates.
+However, Ulcinj has a dark past as part of the slave trade, and Slave Square was where slaves were bought and sold.
+Notably, it is said that the Spanish writer Miguel de Servanteswas one of the slaves here – imprisoned by pirates.

 Ulcinj is also a great stopover when travelling overland between Montenegro and Albania.
 This is because it is less than a half hour drive from the Montenegro-Albania border.